 Multiple paths are available to a disk in Windows Server.
 In these scenarios, you receive event ID 56 in the System log.

 Log Name: System

 Source: Application Popup

 Event ID: 56

 Description: Driver SCSI returned invalid ID for a child device (000000).

 The issue occurs because the Plug and Play (PnP) manager auto-generates unique instance IDs when duplicates are found.

 This event ID can safely be ignored, and no user action is required.

-Note In Windows Server 2012, Windows Server 2012 R2, and Windows Server 2016, you might see the event displayed but without the correct Description field, as shown below.
+In Windows Server 2012 R2, and Windows Server 2016, you might see the event displayed but without the correct Description field, as shown below.
 However, the driver name and the child device name are correct and can be used to identify the driver involved and the name of the child device.